MDHearing: Costs and Pricing

 MDHearing

 - No Tinnitus Therapies: Unlike Jabra Enhance, which makes some of our favorite hearing aids for tinnitus, MDHearing devices don’t have specific programs for these features.
+That being said, there is no cure for tinnitus, only masking noises that can lessen its effects.3

 MDHearing at a Glance

 MDHearing hearing aids are FDA-registered, medical-grade devices specifically designed for those with mild to moderately severe hearing loss.
-Shopping online or by phone is simple, and they have a dedicated US-based customer service center with hearing instrument specialists to guide buyers through every step.
+Shopping online or by phone is simple, and they have a dedicated U.S.-based customer service center with hearing instrument specialists to guide buyers through every step.
 The company offers financing with monthly payment plans and a free 45-day home trial.

 MDHearing AIR